How To Stop Loan Shark & Licensed Money Lender Harassment

 What are loan sharks?

-Just like the predatory creatures they are named after, loan sharks are illegal moneylenders in Singapore that prey on the vulnerable.
+Just like the predatory creatures they are named after, loan sharks are illegal money lenders in Singapore that prey on the vulnerable.

 They lure their victims with the promise of an easy loan and charge exorbitant interest and unreasonable charges on it.

-Often, these harassment activities are brought upon the borrower’s place of residence, causing family members and neighbours to be dragged in as well.
+Often, these harassment activities are brought upon the borrower’s place of residence, causing innocent family members and neighbours to be dragged in as well.

 Warning signs you are dealing with a loan shark

 Here are some warning signs of loan sharks to take note of.
-You can also read more about how to spot illegal money lenders.

 Illegal and unsolicited advertisements